 Types of Gambling Found in Wisconsin

 Wisconsin offers more than just dairy and beauty, the state actually allows their residents to participate in several different types of gambling from home and throughout the state.
 Players from within this state will have the lottery, and this gaming style is open to players who are 18 and over.
-Some of the games that are available from the lottery are Mega Millions, Badger 5, Pick 4, Scratchers, Pull Tabs, Powerball, Super Cash and others!
+Some of the games that are available from the lottery are Mega Millions, Badger 5, Pick 4, Scratchers, Pull Tabs, Powerball, Super Cash, and others!

-There are several different casinos within the state which allow players to come in and gamble at 18 those casino titles include; LCO Casino, Menominee, Mole Lake, North Star Mohican Casino, Oneida Casino, Bad River Lodge Casino and various Ho-Chunk Gaming casinos too.
+There are several different casinos within the state which allow players to come in and gamble at 18 those casino titles include; LCO Casino, Menominee, Mole Lake, North Star Mohican Casino, Oneida Casino, Bad River Lodge Casino, and various Ho-Chunk Gaming casinos too.

 Wisconsin followed the legalization path that most states did.
-The first steps into gambling were done in racing: horses, cars or dogs, but way back in 1897 a law made wagering on races illegal.
+The first steps into gambling were done in racing: horses, cats or dogs, but way back in 1897 a law made wagering on races illegal.
 The appeal of cash revenue from taxes is always too big, and several legislations were proposed over the years to legalize betting on racing, but this was no easy task as it took them 90 years, just in 1987, to legalize gambling again in Wisconsin.

 Also around 1987, the Indian Gaming Regulatory Act was approved federally, allowing Native American tribes to operate casinos on their lands.
-Being home to 11 Indian tribes, the Wisconsin state negotiated with them from that point on, reaching the currently total of 22 casinos all over the state.
+Being home to 11 Indian tribes, the Wisconsin state negotiated with them from that point on, reaching the current total of 22 casinos all over the state.

-Ho-Chunk tribe is the one with more casinos having six properties, while the largest casino, the Potowatomi Bingo Casino, located in Milwaukee, is from the Potawatomi tribe and has over 3.000 slots, a poker room and all the amenities expected in a resort.
+Ho-Chunk tribe is the one with more casinos having six properties, while the largest casino, the Potawatomi Bingo Casino, located in Milwaukee, is from the Potawatomi tribe and has over 3.000 slots, a poker room and all the amenities expected in a resort.

 All gaming within Wisconsin is for players who are 18 and over.
 Some select casinos will not allow players in to play until they are 21 or over.